openflighthpc/concertim-ansible-playbook/ansible/README.md

   cd /opt/concertim/opt/ansible-playbook
   git checkout --quiet ${RELEASE_TAG}
   ```
-* Edit the `globals.yaml` file to configure which components are installed and which host network ports are bound to.
+* Edit the `globals.yaml` file to configure which components are installed, which host network ports the services are bound to, and optionally which hostnames the concertim UI will be accessed over.
   ```bash
   cd /opt/concertim/opt/ansible-playbook/ansible
   $EDITOR etc/globals.yaml